astropy/astroquery/docs/simbad/simbad.rst

  - `~astroquery.simbad.SimbadClass.query_objects`
  - `~astroquery.simbad.SimbadClass.query_bibcode`

+They allow to provide a pattern that the query will match.
 To see the available wildcards and their meaning:

 .. code-block:: python